microsoft/fabricrealtimelab/modules/module06c.md

 * A master notebook can be used to execute each notebook.
 * The notebooks could be integrated into one master notebook

+Consider how additional dependencies may be handled.
+In the Data Science module, the aggregation tables are also used to build ML models.
+Depending on business needs, not all of these processes need to run frequently -- for example, the aggregation load may run every few minutes, while the dimensional model load and ML models introduced later might only run daily.
 What are the pros/cons of the different approaches?

 ## 6. Additional challenge for the overachiever